-This story is about Class 507 and one day, after a disastrous science experiment, Ms. Bryce quits and walks out in the middle class.
+This story is about Class 507, and one day, after a disastrous science experiment, Ms. Bryce quits and walks out in the middle of class.
 But through a mix-up, the school office doesn’t find out.
-At first the fifth graders enjoy goofing off, but after a few days that starts getting boring, and the students that school without a teacher isn’t easy, cooperating is difficult, and keeping a secret this big is harder than they thought.
+At first, the fifth graders enjoy goofing off, but after a few days, that starts getting boring, and the students learn that school without a teacher isn’t easy, cooperating is difficult, and keeping a secret this big is harder than they thought.

 I’ve had many teachers who were clearly not qualified to be teachers.
 I’ve only had a handful of good teachers.
-I’ve had teachers who couldn’t control the class at all and the students around me just talked the entire time.
-I never understood why everyone talked to each other so much; I don’t really understand it now.
-What were they talking about so much back then?
+I’ve had teachers who couldn’t control the class at all, and the students around me talked the entire time.
+I have never understood why everyone talks to each other so much.
+What are they talking about that is so important?
 It was so annoying.

 But teachers don’t have it easy.
 They have to put up with almost 30 kids at a time and keep their attention.
 They also have to plan lessons and grade homework.
 Have you seen some people’s handwriting?
 It’s pure chicken scratch.

-This book goes into the social static of the classroom: the boys who goof around the whole time, the bullies, the smart kids, the stuck up girly girls, the quiet kid.
-We all knew these sorts of kids growing.
+This story features your basic set of classroom students: the boys who goof around the whole time, the bullies, the smart kids, the stuck-up girly girls, the quiet kid.
+We all knew these sorts of kids growing up.
 Which one were you?

 This kind of reminds me of the movie ‘The Breakfast Club.’
 How the characters grow throughout the story.
-The children learn through the experience, coming out better and gaining an appreciation or their past teacher.
+The children learn through the experience, coming out better and appreciating their past teacher.

-You pretty much know that this is all going to blow up in their faces eventually but it’s fun to see just how long they can keep this up.
+You know that this is all going to blow up in their faces eventually, but it’s fun to see how long they can keep this up.